-gnuplot is case sensitive (commands and function names written in lowercase are not the same as those written in CAPS).
+The command language of gnuplot is case sensitive, i.e. commands and function names written in lowercase are not the same as those written in capitals.
 All command names may be abbreviated as long as the abbreviation is not ambiguous.
-Any number of commands may appear on a line (with the exception that load or call must be the final command), separated by semicolons (;).
-Strings are indicated with quotes.
-They may be either single or double quotation marks, e.g., load "filename" cd 'dir'

-although there are some subtle differences (see syntax (p.
-37) for more details).
+Any number of commands may appear on a line, separated by semicolons (;).
+Strings may be set off by either single or double quotes, although there are some subtle differences.
+See syntax (p.
+38) and quotes (p.
+39) for more details.
+Examples: